Chelsoconn/170/Security.md

 5. **What is asymmetric key encryption?
 What is it used for?**

 - Asymmetric Key Encryption is an encrypted communications system which uses two distinct keys: a public key and a private key.
 - The public key is used to encrypt and send a secure message to the recipient, who holds the private key, which is used to decode the encrypted message.
 - This only facilitates one way communication, in which only the party who holds the private key can receive and decode secure communications.
-- However, because it works only one way, we can se asymmetric key  encryption as a means for hosts to exchange symmetric encryption keys  during the TLS handshake process.
+- However, because it works only one way, we can see asymmetric key encryption as a means for hosts to exchange symmetric encryption keys during the TLS handshake process.